filecoin-project/venus/gengen/README.md

     	enables json output and writes it to the given file -seed int
-    	provides the seed for randomization, defaults to current unix epoch (default 1553189402)
+    	provides the seed for randomization, defaults to current unix epoch (default 1553189402) -test-proofs-mode boolean
+       configures sealing and PoSt generation to be less computationally expensive
 ```

 #### Configuration File